 - You put yourself down.
 You constantly criticize yourself and you don’t know how to take a compliment.
 Instead of thanking someone after they tell you you’ve done nice work, you credit it to luck or the efforts of others.

 You Know What They Say: Love Thyself

-- Begin each day with positive thinking.
+- Begin each day with positive thinking and self-talk.
 Look in the mirror and say something you love about yourself.
 And look forward to the day ahead, determined to make it a good one.

 - Take care of your mind and body.
 This means nourishing yourself with healthy, feel-good foods and making time to exercise.

 - Separate reality from your inner critic.
 Work on silencing the inner you telling you you can’t and realize you can.

 - Surround yourself with loving, supportive people.
 They will encourage you and help you realize how awesome you really are.

 - Stop comparing yourself to others.
 None of us are exactly the same — and that’s beautiful.
 We all have different traits, quirks, and talents that make us who we are.
 So stop wishing you had her hair or her body and appreciate your uniqueness.

 “I hate myself” is an extremely negative phrase, and despite seeming harmless (it’s only in your head, right?), your thoughts are directly tied to your emotions.
 Allowing yourself to soak in self-hatred will make turning “I hate myself” into “I accept and love myself” a much harder process.